-7. Tender return and opening procedure
+7. Quote and Tender issue, return and opening procedure

+- 7.1 Issue of guotes and tenders through the e-procurement system - 7.2 Quote and tender return and opening procedure

+- 7.3 Exceptions to the requirements set out in 7.2 above

-8. Advertisement and publication of procurement notices
+- 8. Advertisement and publication of procurement notices

-9. Contract management and monitoring
+- 9. Contract management and monitoring

-10. Contract termination / Mergers and acquisitions
+- 10. Contract termination / Mergers and acquisitions

-- 10.1 Contractor termination - 10.2 Mergers and acquisitions
+- 10.1 Contractor termination

+- 10.2 Mergers and acquisitions

-11. Contractor insolvency
+- 11. Contractor insolvency